cyclus/cyclus.github.com/source/cep/cep17.rst

 In addition to tracking the transfer of resources between agents (and corresponding state), we track:

+* Creation of a resource.
+Parentless resources are implicitly defined as "newly created"

 * Transmutation of a material resource within an agent (Resource, ResourceHeritage, Compositions, GenericResource tables).
 The transmuted